 (a) We have a contract to hedge our exposure to CPI fluctuations in Israel.

-As of March 31, 2011, we have no available borrowings under our lines of credit.
+As of December 31, 2009, we have fully utilized all available borrowings under our revolving loans and lines of credit.
+Further, additional borrowings are not available due to noncompliance with the terms of the credit agreements.

 Liquidity